openSUSE/news-o-o/_posts/2026/2026-01-19-submit-an-osc-presentation.md

 * openSUSE
 * Open Source for Business: Beyond Code into Sustainability Track

-Volunteers who would like to help the with the organization of the conference are encouraged to email <ddemaio@opensuse.org> or attend a weekly [community meetings](https://calendar.opensuse.org/).
+Volunteers who would like to help the with the organization of the conference are encouraged to email email [ddemaio@opensuse.org](mailto:ddemaio@opensuse.org) or attend a weekly [community meetings](https://calendar.opensuse.org/).

 Conferences need sponsors to support community driven events to keep events free and open to new contributing members.
 Companies can find [sponsorship information](https://en.opensuse.org/images/9/94/OSC25prospectus.pdf) or [donate to the Geeko Foundation](https://geekos.org/sponsorship/) to assist with funds that will go toward the conference.